HippoPHP/Hippo/README.md

 ## About

-Hippo originally started life as a fork of [PHPCheckstyle](https://github.com/phpcheckstyle/phpcheckstyle), however due to the complete rewrite, we decided to start a new project.
+Hippo originally started life as a fork of [PHPCheckstyle](https://github.com/phpcheckstyle/phpcheckstyle), however after realising that a complete rewrite would be needed, the core ideas changed and as such, Hippo was born.

 Hippo is an open-source tool that helps PHP programmers adhere to certain coding conventions.
 The tools checks the input PHP source code and reports any violations against the given standards.